-If the complaint involves a specific CCSD Area or department, the superintendent will also send a copy of the Letter of Acknowledgement to the Area Superintendent & the Office of Accountability, along with a copy of the complaint.
+If the complaint involves a specific CCSD Area or department, the Superintendent or his designee will also send a copy of the Letter of Acknowledgment to the Area Superintendent & the Office of Accountability, along with a copy of the complaint.
 The Superintendent or his designee will contact the identified CCSD Area or Department to clarify the issues and review the complaint process.

-The Superintendent of his designee will review the information and determine whether:
+The Superintendent or his designee will have sixty (60) days from the receipt of the information or completion of the investigation to review and determine whether:

 - 1. Additional information is needed; - 2.
-An on-site investigation must be conducted;

-- 3. Other measures must be taken to resolve the issues raised in the complaint; or - 4.
+An on-site investigation must be conducted; - 3.
+Other measures must be taken to resolve the issues raised in the complaint; or - 4.
 A Letter of Findings can be issued.